 The earlier you join ECAP, the sooner our affiliates, resources, and community are available to you!

 How can I decide if joining ECAP is the right decision?

 ECAP recommends you conduct an initial assessment, where you ask yourself a series of essential questions that will bring your program “into focus” – to understand how effective your Child Protection Program is now.
 Most ministries’ initial assessment reveals significant deficiencies.
-These deficiencies are your reason or justification to invest in your ministry’s Child Protection Program by joining ECAP as an Accreditation Candidate.
+These deficiencies are your reason or justification to invest in your ministry’s Child Protection Program by joining ECAP as a Member.
 Work with your leadership to road-map your pathway toward full compliance.